William C. Goodridge: Historical and family legacy

 The Goodridge home still stands at 123 E. Philadelphia St, in York, Pennsylvania.
 An historic marker is outside the building, erected by the State of Pennsylvania and dedicated on December 17, 1987.
 The historic site was given over to the Crispus Attucks Association of York in 1993.
 The Goodridge Freedom Center and Underground Railroad Museum is located there, owned and operated by the Association.
 It opened to the public in May 2016.

 The William C. Goodridge Academy serves grades 6–12 in York.
 Located at 329 Lindberg Ave, it is part of the School District of the City of York.

 A large mural about Goodridge faces West on a building on W. Market St in York, next to the Penn Market.
 Painted by Don and Jared Gray, the mural stands 24 feet wide and 23 feet tall, and was completed in June 2000.
 The mural features one of Goodridge's advertisements for the Goodridge Building and Skylight Studio, which was originally located at the square a few blocks East of the mural.
 It also shows a barber pole, a rail car, and representations of Goodridge as a baby, a young boy starting his indenture, and a successful free businessman.

-Goodridge's eldest daughter Emily O. Goodridge Grey and her husband Ralph Toyner Grey relocated to Territorial St. Anthony, Minnesota in the mid-1850s, where they became prominent members of African American Society in the area that became Minneapolis.
+Goodridge's eldest daughter Emily O. Goodridge Grey and her husband Ralph Toyner Grey relocated to Territorial St. Anthony, Minnesota in the mid-1850s, where they became prominent members of Black American Society in the area that became Minneapolis.
 Emily wrote a record of her trip to the frontier and settlement there, "The Black Community in Territorial St. Anthony: a Memoir", which was printed in the Minnesota Historical Society Journal in 1984, with a foreword by editor Patricia Harpole.
 The Emily O. Goodridge Grey Accelerated Charter School, named after her, operated in Minneapolis from 2008 to 2015.

 The story of Emily O. Goodridge Grey's involvement in the freeing of Eliza Winston in Minneapolis in 1860 is featured in several works by William D. Green, vice president of the Minnesota Historical Society governing board.
 She and her husband are honored as prominent abolitionists by Lakewood Cemetery in Minneapolis, where they and other members of their family were laid to rest.